-89. There is a strong regional demand for finance to combat MPP and solid waste management more generally.
-The financing needs are broadly similar throughout the region and fall into several broad categories:

-- a) capital investment in infrastructure for solid waste collection, for reuse, for recycling, or for final disposal - b) investment a circular economy for plastics and other wastes (e.g., innovation accelerators) - c) investment in institutional arrangements to underpin sustainable waste management, including for example: in design of waste management systems at municipal level (e.g., financing recurrent costs, cost recovery); private sector contracting arrangements; reduced carbon footprint of waste disposal; raised consumer awareness; and in establishing the enabling environment for changed business and consumer behaviours.
+- 89. There is a strong regional demand for finance to combat MPP and solid waste management more generally.
+The financing needs are broadly similar throughout the region and fall into several broad categories: - a) capital investment in infrastructure for solid waste collection, for reuse, for recycling, or for final disposal - b) investment a circular economy for plastics and other wastes (e.g., innovation accelerators) - c) investment in institutional arrangements to underpin sustainable waste management.
+Institutional investments include, for example: design of waste management systems at municipal level (such as, financing recurrent costs, cost recovery, the private sector contracting arrangements, a reduced carbon footprint); raising consumer awareness; establishing the enabling environment for changed business and consumer behaviours.